-Key Techniques and Supporting Tools of Consistency Checking in Distributed System *
+MVFS:a Framework of Consistency Checking in Distributed System *

 ABSTRACT

 Nowadays more and more Internet-scale systems replicate data in distributed data centers for better performance.
 However, replicas bring us both convenience and the issue of conflict resolution.
 In most scenarios, distributed system designers have to sacrifice consistency for availability and partition tolerance.
 Therefore, some consistency models have been proposed for tradeoffs between consistency and performance.
 In our research, we investigate the problem of checking whether a given execution trace of a distributed data-store system adheres to a certain consistency model.
-And we design a scalable platform which can give the traces produced by different distributed systems an efficient check upon different consistency models.
+And we design a scalable framework called minimum-visibility-first searching which can give the traces produced by different distributed systems an efficient check upon different consistency models.
 Moreover, we devise some techniques for the optimization of checking and a suite of supporting tools.

 CCS CONCEPTS